 Plans without a contract (forfait sans engagement) are increasingly popular in France; almost all mobile phone providers, big and small, offer at least one sans engagement option.
 With these plans, the provider will send a SIM card that can be used with an already existing phone - meaning that you will need to have a phone already in order to sign up for a forfait sans engagement.
 A physical mobile phone does not come included in these plans, though Free Mobile does offer the possibility of renting a phone (usally with a 24 month commitment).

 The main advantage of choosing a contract free plan is the freedom it offers: you can decide to end your plan and switch supplier at any time.
 What's more, with contract-free plans offered by low-cost providers, prices tend to be quite low, especially when combined with an internet plan.

 Best for: those who want to buy a new phone, and/or those who want additional services

 The three biggest providers in France (Orange, SFR, and Bouygues Telecom) all offer plans with a contract (forfait avec engagement), which commit you to the same provider for a certain time period (12 or 24 months).
 Some providers and/or plans may charge an early cancellation fee if you end your contract before its finish date.

 While plans with a contract require a certain amount of commitment, they do offer several advantages depending on your situation.
-They can be worthwhile if you are in the market for a new phone, as prices through a plan with a contract are often lower than the price of a new phone in a shop.
+They can be worthwhile if you are in need of a new phone, as prices through a plan with a contract are often lower than the price a new phone would cost alone in a shop.
 Plans with a contract can also come with additional advantages, such as more generous calling time and/or data allowances, and extras such as online subscriptions to newspapers, music channels, video games, television, and more.
-As contract-free plans tend to rely on online-only customer service, you may also find better quality customer service options with a contract plan with a larger provider that has physical boutiques.
+As contract-free plans tend to rely on online-only customer service, you may also find better quality customer service options through a contract plan with a larger provider that has physical boutiques.